Running tests¶

 Unit tests run quickly and are executed after every suggested change to TARDIS, allowing for immediate feedback and maintaining code quality.

-All of them are based on the excellent astropy-setup-helpers
+All of them are based on the excellent astropy-setup-helpers package and

 pytest.